grippy/node-multivariate/README.md

 # Still in development...

 This is still in development mode (hence no tag exists with a version number).

-Production ready if you want to try it out.
+It is production ready if you want to try it out.
-Some sort of admin section to create tests, along with pretty pictures, stats, and graphs are in the works.
 You can manually load tests right now using the fixtures (see below).

-# Description:
+# Description

-This simple testing framework hopes to make a/b or multivariate webpage testing manageable.
+This simple framework hopes to make a/b or multivariate webpage testing manageable.
-It also allows for event tracking and bucket tracking.
+It also allows for event and bucket tracking.
 See below for a description of the different testing types and how to integrate them.

 # Installation

-This application has been tested on node 2.x and Redis 2.x.
+This application has been tested on node 2.x and redis 2.x.

 	git clone git://github.com/grippy/node-multivariate.git
 	git submodule init